-The JWST background model includes zodiacal light, interstellar medium, and cosmic infrared background, as well as telescope self-emission and scattered light (see JWST Backgrounds).
+The JWST background model includes zodiacal light, interstellar medium, and cosmic infrared background, as well as telescope self-emission and scattered light (see Components of the JWST Background).
 In the Backgrounds tab, the user can specify the RA and DEC to be used to calculate the background.
 The user can specify a date to calculate the background on that date.
 Alternatively, the user can choose to assume a low, medium, or high background, from the ranges expected for that RA and DEC.

 Instrument and detector setup

 The Instrument Setup tab allows the user to specify parameters for the desired configuration of the selected instrument mode.
 A plot of the full system throughput for a given mode and chosen optical element is shown as a function of wavelength (in μm).